ONSdigital/census-rm-sample-loader/README.md

 docker-compose up -d
 ```

-Once running Redis and RabbitMQ are running you can now run the sample loader
+Once running Redis and RabbitMQ are running you can now run the sample loader.

 ## Usage
 ```